 4. Color Contrast

 Colors also carry different tones.
-In color wheel, each color has a specific tones.
+In the color wheel, each color has a specific tone.
 Light color tones and dark color tones create contrast in images.
 You’ll understand this easily if you understand the tonal values of different colors.
 Colors with dark tones and colors with white tones can be used creatively in images to create contrast.

-Why use Tonal Contrast in Photography?
+Why Use Tonal Contrast in Photography?

 Tonal contrast is essential to determine the mood of a photograph.
 Different tones convey different messages in photographs.
 Composition is not the only element that creates meaning in photography.
 Tonal contrast fulfills the meaning that a composition wants to convey.